javaee-samples/javaee7-samples/README.md

 * ``weblogic-remote-arquillian``

     This profile requires you to start up a WebLogic server outside of the build.
 Each sample will then reuse this instance to run the tests.
 NOTE: this has been tested on WebLogic 12.1.3, which is a Java EE 6 implementation, but it has some Java EE 7 features which can be optionally activated.

-    This profile requires you to set the location where WebLogic is installed via the ``weblogicRemoteArquillian_wlHome`` system property.
-E.g.

-    ``-DweblogicRemoteArquillian_wlHome=/opt/wls12130``
+    This profile requires reliead upon WebLogic REST management API which you need to explicitly enable as [described in documentation](https://docs.oracle.com/cd/E24329_01/apirefs.1211/e24401/taskhelp/domainconfig/EnableRESTfulManagementServices.html)

     The default username/password are assumed to be "admin" and "admin007" respectively.
 This can be changed using the ``weblogicRemoteArquillian_adminUserName`` and ``weblogicRemoteArquillian_adminPassword`` system properties.
 E.g.